The C.A.S. School: History

 The C.A.S.
-School was founded by Sami Mustafa.
-The school originally existed in P.E.C.H.S as a single branch on a neighbourhood street a few kilometres parallel to Tariq Road.
-Over time the branch was divided into the Kindergarten section (KG 1 and 2 + Grade 1 and 2), the Junior section (Grade 3-6) and Senior section (Grade 7-11).
-All branches were located in the same general area in P.E.C.H.S.
-By January 2005, the Kindergarten section was moved to the previous Senior section, while the Junior and Senior sections were moved to DHA/Clifton.
+School was established by Sami Mustafa.
+Originally situated in P.E.C.H.S. as a single branch on a neighbourhood street a few kilometres parallel to Tariq Road, the school evolved over time.
+Eventually, it was divided into the Kindergarten section (KG 1 and 2 + Grade 1 and 2), the Junior section (Grade 3–6), and the Senior section (Grade 7–11).
+All branches remained within the same general area in P.E.C.H.S.
+By January 2005, the Kindergarten section had relocated to the previous Senior section, while the Junior and Senior sections moved to DHA/Clifton.

 The late renowned architect Habib Fida Ali designed the newer school building.

 Issues

-Like school's all over the world, the CAS school deals with the issue of bullying, and since the late 2000s, cyberbullying as well.
-The school also recently had issues over exam schedules, which became a cause of inconvenience to students and their families.
+Like schools all over the world, the CAS school deals with the issue of bullying, and since the late 2000s, cyberbullying as well.

 Receptions

 A student review of the CAS school published in the Express Tribune wrote in favor of the school with the reasons being the various opportunities it offers alongside the diversity of students.
-Another writer for the Tribune, a banker, argued that CAS happens to be better than other prestigious schools in Karachi such as Karachi Grammar School because it incorporates handicapped students as well as students with other physical disabilities.
+Yet another writer for the Tribune, a banker, contended that CAS stands out from other prestigious schools in Karachi, such as Karachi Grammar School, because it inclusively accommodates handicapped students along with those with other physical disabilities.
 The C.A.S.
-School also offers unique learning opportunities through its modules program, via which students can learn and take part in a different extra curricular every year such as rowing, horse riding, culinary arts, taekwondo, rollerblading, and so on.
+School also offers unique learning opportunities through its modules program, via which students can learn and take part in a different extra curricular every year such as rowing, horse riding, culinary arts, taekwondo, rollerblading, tennis, music, swimming, robotics, photography and so on.

 Major incidents

-In the month of September in 2011, a bomb blast carried out by the Pakistani Taliban targeted a senior police officer residing in the area.
-The impact of the blast severely damaged Washington International School, killing one teacher while also causing damage to parts of the CAS school, also located in the same area.
+In September 2011, a bomb blast orchestrated by the Pakistani Taliban targeted a senior police officer who resided in the area.
+The explosion significantly damaged Washington International School, claiming the life of one teacher.
+Additionally, parts of the CAS school, situated in the same vicinity, were also affected by the blast.